 Distribution Requirements: ARS - Visual Arts, Music, Theater, Film and Video

-Degree Requirements: DL - Data Literacy (Formerly QRF); DL - Data Literacy (Formerly QRDL)
+Degree Requirements: DL - Data Literacy (Formerly QRDL)

 Notes:

 How can the complexities of Cultural Heritage be captured in digital form?
 Can advanced media visualizations, such as Augmented and Virtual Reality, give new insights on diverse global cultures?
 Can public dissemination of research using gamification positively impact our lives in the present?
 What ethical responsibilities do scholars have when digitizing material from ancient and contemporary communities?
 How can we ensure that our digital cultural achievements last as long as pyramids built in stone?
 This course will pair readings on the theory, practice, and ethics of visual and public digital humanities cultural heritage projects.
 Online archival resources for cultural heritage are at the forefront of developing public digital humanities.
 The digital archive resources used in class will be used to critique current trends in digital data capture and open access resources.
-The final project will be the creation of a new digital cultural heritage resource, presenting content created by students through a digital platform: an interactive archive, augmented or virtual reality, location-based games, or a combination thereof.
-Students will be offered a choice of visual and textual cultural heritage archive data from the Museum of Fine Arts Boston, UC Berkeley Hearst Museum of Anthropology, and the National Museum of Sudan, or can identify their own open-access cultural heritage archival source of interest.
+The final project will be the creation of a new digital cultural heritage resource, presenting content created by students through a digital platform: an interactive archive, augmented or virtual reality, immersive narrative, location-based games, or a combination thereof.
+Students will be offered a choice of visual and textual cultural heritage archive data from Wellesley College, UC Berkeley Hearst Museum of Anthropology, and the Bade Museum of Biblical Archaeology, or can identify their own open-access cultural heritage archival source of interest.

 Units: 1